 CPUC Completeness Letter (January 7, 2013)

-The CPUC published a Notice of Preparation (NOP) of an EIR on January 9, which is available here in English and Spanish.
+The CPUC published a Notice of Preparation (NOP) of an EIR on January 9, 2013, which whcih is available here in English and Spanish.
 Circulation of the NOP opened a public review and comment period on the scope of the CEQA document.
 All interested parties, including the public, responsible agencies, and trustee agencies, were invited to present comments about the SOCRE project and the scope of the EIR.

 On January 23 and 24, 2013, the CPUC’s Energy Division conducted public scoping meetings for the SOCRE project in order to provide interested parties an opportunity to learn more about the project, ask questions, and submit comments:

-San Juan Capistrano Community Hall
+|San Juan Capistrano Community Hall|

 25925 Camino Del Avion